backdrop-contrib/filefield_paths/README.md

 * Configurable file paths now use entity tokens in addition to user tokens.
 * Configurable file names.
 * Support for file based fields, including but not limited to:
-    * Drupal core File module.
+    * Backdrop core File module.
-    * Drupal core Image module.
+    * Backdrop core Image module.
     * Video module.
 * File path and filename cleanup options:
     * Remove slashes from tokens.
-    * Filter out words and punctuation by taking advantage of the Pathauto module.
+    * Filter out words and punctuation by taking advantage of the Path module.
     * Convert unicode characters into US-ASCII with the Transliteration module.
 * Automatically updates unprocessed file paths in any Text fields on the entity.